HooriyaAhmed/Python/polymophism.md

-🔷 Polymorphism in Python (Simple Explanation)
+🔷 Polymorphism in Python (Easy Explanation)

-Polymorphism means “one name, many forms”.
+Polymorphism means “same name, different behavior”.
-In Python, it allows the same function or method to behave differently depending on the object or input.

-Python mainly supports polymorphism in 3 ways 👇
+It allows us to use the same method/function in different ways.

 🔹 1.
 Method Overriding (Run-time Polymorphism)

-👉 When a child class provides a new implementation of a method that already exists in the parent class.
+👉 Same method name in parent and child class, but different behavior.

 Example:
 class Animal: